martintrojer/martintrojer.github.com/content/post/2012-07-23-untying-the-recursive-knot.md

 Please note that the (declare ...) form is no longer required.
 The functions are now entirely independent and could live in different namespaces.

-Using the same y combinator above, we can get back to the original functionalty;
+Using the same y combinator above, we can get back to the original functionality:

 ```clojure
 (y (fn [f & args] (apply even' (partial odd' f) args)) [] [] (range 7))